Systemism

 While the former is commonly referred to as "reductionism", in contra-distinction to the "holism" of the latter, both are related as being kinds of reduction, requiring a narrowing of perspective and a denial of systematic relations.

-The "macro" does not necessarily refer to a fixed, well-defined ontology.
+The "macro" does not always refer to a definite level or scale in a physical sense.
 It depends on the context of an investigation.
-The elevated position of the macro in a diagram is also not a value judgement.
-It is a focal point from which an investigation can be initiated.
+The elevated position of the macro in the diagram should also not be understood as establishing its priority, just as the lower position of the micro does not always prioritise it as foundational.

 level.